Bursaria spinosa

 Bursaria spinosa is a small tree or shrub in the family Pittosporaceae.
-The species occurs mainly in the eastern and southern half of Australia and not in Western Australia and the Northern Territory.
+The species occurs mainly in the eastern and southern half of Australia and not in Western Australia or the Northern Territory.
 Reaching 10 m (35 ft) high, it bears fragrant white flowers at any time of year but particularly in summer.
 A common understorey shrub of eucalyptus woodland, it colonises disturbed areas and fallow farmland.
 It is an important food plant for several species of butterflies and moths, particularly those of the genus Paralucia, and native bees.

 Description

 Bursaria spinosa has a variable habit, and can grow anywhere from 1 to 12 m high.
 The dark grey bark is furrowed.
 The smooth branches are sometimes armed with thorns, and the leaves are arranged alternately along the stems or clustered around the nodes and have a pine-like fragrance when bruised.
 Linear to oval or wedge-shaped (ovate, obovate or cuneate), they are 2–4.3 cm long and 0.3–1.2 cm wide with a rounded apex.
 The fragrant flowers can occur at any time of year, but mainly appear in the summer.
 They are arranged in leafy pyramid-shaped panicles.